-B1.
+- B1.
 The Union Stage shall be conducted by the Unions and shall be run by them according to their own rules.
-It may, but need not, include qualifying competitions for one or more sections of the Final Stage.

-B2.
-Each Union may nominate two counties to the Final Stage of any section, whether or not it has conducted a qualifying competition for that section.
+It may, but need not, include qualifying competitions for one or more sections of the Final Stage. - B2.
+Each Union may nominate two counties to the Final Stage of any section, whether or not it has conducted a qualifying competition for that section. - B3.

-B3.
 If a Union conducts a qualifying competition for a section of the Championship, and in the qualifying competition five or more teams complete their fixtures without defaulting a match, the Union may nominate three counties for the Final Stage of that section.
-The National Controller may give a dispensation if the last round of fixtures could not be completed because of extenuating circumstances.

-B4.
-Counties nominated for, or declining nomination for, the Final Stage of the Open section may not be nominated for the Minor section.

-B5.
-The Secretary or County Match Controller of each Union shall, not later than 27th March, send to the National Controller the name(s) of the nominated team(s) of that Union in each section of the Championship, stating the order in which they are being nominated, and that the teams so named have accepted nomination.
+The National Controller may give a dispensation if the last round of fixtures could not be completed because of extenuating circumstances. - B4.
+Counties nominated for, or declining nomination for, the Final Stage of the Open section may not be nominated for the Minor section. - B5.
+The Secretary or County Match Controller of each Union shall, not later than 26th March, send to the National Controller the name(s) of the nominated team(s) of that Union in each section of the Championship, stating the order in which they are being nominated, and that the teams so named have accepted nomination.

-For the covid-19 affected 2021/22 season for all Championships other than the U1850 (which is likely to require a preliminary round), a Union conducting a qualifying competition that has not concluded by 27th March may on giving notice to the Controller defer declaring the order of nominations until the conclusion of that competition and in any event by no later than 28 days before the default date for the quarter final of the Championship concerned.